2anki/server/README.md

 notion2Anki treats toggle lists on the top level as Anki cards.
 The toggle list line is the front of the card and everything inside in the details is the back.

 Considering how powerful [cloze deletions](https://docs.ankiweb.net/#/editing?id=cloze-deletion) are, they are the default note type.
-To see how this works in action check out this vide from [Alp Kaan](https://alpkaanaksu.com/): [How to use cloze deletions in notion2anki 🤩
+To see how this works in action check out this video by [Alp Kaan](https://alpkaanaksu.com/): [How to use cloze deletions in notion2anki 🤩
 ](https://youtu.be/r9pPNl8Mx_Q)

 You can use the card type to flip which creates a mix of the cards.
 Basic (front & back), basic + reversed and just reversed.